What size pond can you clean?

 Water is a disadvantage to heavy equipment.
 A reputable excavator will drain the pond first to ensure that the MUCK solidifies to a more manageable solid form; otherwise, the MUCK will just slop around the blade; the equipment will often sink into the soft bottom and get stuck which is another reason why this method is so costly.
 Check around.
 The average cost is around $75,000 per acre.
 To dragline wet (remember the MUCK is in a soft liquid state), when the bucket hits the MUCK, the MUCK explodes in the water, saturating the entire water column (like a spoon stirring chocolate milk).
 Yes, you will have a deeper pond, because they can remove the hard clays and soils at the bottom when they dig.
 But when they are finished and the pond settles, you are right back where you started.
 Our system uses water to our advantage.
 How does this sound?
 Insert a straw into the chocolate and suck it all up, and your problems are over.
 No mess, no costly re-landscaping, only efficient and cost-effective results.

 Do you need to visit the site and dive the area to receive a proposal?

 No, we do not have to visit the site and dive the body of water but we highly recommend a site visit and dive of the area as it is impossible to know accurately the depth and density of the MUCK.
 However, we will offer a preliminary proposal based on the answers to several key questions listed in our questionnaire.

 How much does this cost?

-Because all ponds/lakes are so different and even sediment samples are not really reliable in indicating how much organic sediment is in the bottom of the ponds/lakes, we charge on a daily basis, like time and material.
-Typically we can restore 1/8th acre per day when removing an average of 12 to 18 inches of organic sediment, naturally, it would take more time if we were removing 2 to 3 feet from the same area.
+Because all ponds are so different and even sediment samples are not really reliable in indicating how much MUCK is in the bottom of the ponds, we charge on a daily basis, like time and material.
+Typically we can restore 1/8th acre per day when removing an average of 12 to 18 inches of MUCK, naturally, it would take more time if we were removing 2 to 3 feet from the same area.
 Daily rates can be obtained by request.